 These genetic predispositions are particularly dangerous for women.
 The use of contraceptives or hormone preparations doubles the individual risk of thrombosis, even without a genetic defect.
 When there is also a predisposition to thrombophilia, the risk of disease increases exponentially, up to 18 times [23, 24].
 Therefore, it is recommended that women with a genetic disposition to thrombophilia switch to alternative non-hormonal contraceptives.
 The only problem is, there is hardly any woman concerned about this risk.
 The risk increases even more during pregnancy.
 The already 4-fold increased risk of thrombosis, increases now 60 times, due to the genetic predisposition; the condition should be strictly treated with low molecular weight heparin [25, 26].

 A genetic defect in the APOB gene increases the likelihood of hypercholesterolemia to 78-fold, while some defects in the LDLR gene even up to 1233 times [27-29].
 These forms of hypercholesterolemia are often indistinguishable from acquired cholesterolemia, but may require a different treatment.

-About every third woman has a genetic defect that increases her risk of osteoporosis to 26%.
-One out of 33 women is carrying two defective genes, which increase the risk to 178% .
+About every third woman has a genetic defect that increases her risk of osteoporosis by 26%.
+One out of 33 women is carrying two defective genes, which increase the risk by 178% .
 To preserve the bone mass is much easier than to rebuild the lost bone mass, so it is important to identify the genetically susceptible individuals as soon as possible, for a timely intervention.
 If the risk is detected early, the corresponding portions of bone can be strengthen at a young age, and a diet rich in calcium, vitamin D and phosphate diets slow the evolution of the disease [31-34].

 Gluten Intolerance/Celiac Disease